fporciel2/fporciel2/README.md

 ## 💻 Tech & Interests

-- **Languages & Technologies:** Proficient at elementary level in C language, competent at an elementary level in C and Bash, which I am learning through the GNU and 42 standards.
+- **Languages & Technologies:** Proficient at an elementary level in C and Bash, which I am learning through the GNU and 42 standards.
                                 I am interested in expanding my skills to other languages, once I consolidate my knowledge of C, C++ and Bash.
                                 In particular, I am interested in Rust, Lisp and Cobol.